ctinaa/postcard-map/GOOGLE-MAPS-FIX.md

 ### **Step 2: Check API Key Restrictions**

 1. Go to **"APIs & Services"** → **"Credentials"**
-2. Click on your API key: `AIzaSyCJ...`
+2. Click on your API key
 3. Under **"API restrictions"**:
    - Choose: **"Restrict key"**
    - Select ONLY these APIs: